meeshkan/json-schema-strictly-typed/README.md

 Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
 By participating in this project, you agree to abide by its terms.

-Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
-By participating in this project, you agree to abide by its terms.